 One comment = one point of content.
 When we try to cover everything, we end up all over the place.
 For greater clarity, it’s better to review the same video image several times, rather than trying to fit everything into a large paragraph.

-Short, but to the point.
-There’s a certain amount of information we have that the person reading does not have.
 The overall efficiency of the production is increased if the person with the information provides it directly.
-This avoids multiple exchanges to get the required info (details of an asset, folder where it’s stored, etc.) and allows everyone to relax – both the people looking for the information and the ones asked to provide it.
+Avoid intermediaries.
+This avoids multiple exchanges to get the required info (details of an asset, where it’s stored, etc.) and allows everyone to relax – both the people looking for the information and the ones asked to provide it.

 Sometimes when we’re in a rush, we can be a little vague… The tools to review a video are well-made, so use them well!
 It is important to comment the exact moment, i.e. at the right timecode, and in the right place on the image – that helps!